CitizenOneX/frame-msg-webbluetooth/example/EXAMPLES.md

     // and send them to Frame before iterating over the auto exposure steps await frame.sendMessage(0x0e, new TxAutoExpSettings().pack());

-    // create the element at the end of the body to display the photo const img = document.createElement('img');
+    // create the element to display the photo const img = document.createElement('img');
     const imageDiv = document.getElementById('image1');
     if (imageDiv) {